codingdesigner/Survival-Kit/README.markdown

 - __elements.html__ includes a collection of standard html elements
 - I will be including others soon, including basic forms, content pages, sidebars, footers, etc

 This also includes a Sass / Compass folder that starts with some very clean defaults.
-I can't include those projects in this one, so you'll need to install Sass and Compass to get started with these, and I encourage you to install Susy and Fancy Buttons as well.
+I can't include those projects in this one, so you'll need to install Sass and Compass to get started with these, and I encourage you to install Susy and other projects like Fancy Buttons as well.

 ## Requirements